-Differences in distributions of observed and extracted data.
-This applied to each outcome and variable and compared the distributions of data collected by observations versus extracted from hospital records.

-All cause and in-hospital mortality within 30 days from the time of arrival to the emergency department among patients.
+Differences in distributions between directly observed data and data extracted from medical records.
+Distribution refers to summary statistics and directly observed data refers to data collected by project officers while observing the delivery of care.
+This outcome applied to all variables that could be reasonably expected to be present in the medical records.
+To reduce workload, these data were extracted from a convenience sample of patients only.

+Pass rate.
+This applied only to residents in the intervention arms and was defined as the percentage of residents who passed the training programme, among all residents who received training.

+We did not prespecify criteria to determine whether to proceed with a full-scale trial.

+Sample Size

+We aimed to include at least two clusters per arm to avoid basing conclusions on single centres.
+We also aimed to train at least two units per intervention cluster to evaluate the logistics of sending residents for training.
+We did not conduct a formal power calculation for this pilot, as the primary purpose of the study was to assess the feasibility of the trial logistics and research methods.
+We anticipated variation in the number of patients included per cluster depending on hospital patient volume.

 Participant Timeline and Inclusion

 Patients

-Arriving patients were screened for eligibility and consented, if conscious.
-Unconscious patients were consented by the patient’s representative.
-This proxy consent was reaffirmed by the patient, on regaining consciousness.
-We followed up patients at 24 hours after arrival at the emergency department, and up to 30 days after arrival at the emergency department.
+Incoming patients were screened for eligibility and consented, if they were conscious and able to provide consent.
+For unconscious patients, consent was provided by a patient representative.
+These patients reaffirmed this proxy consent, upon regaining consciousness.
+Patients who did not regain consciousness remained included based on their representative’s consent.
+We followed up patients at 24 hours and at 30 days after arrival at the emergency department.
+The follow-up period for each patient was therefore one month.

 Residents

-Participating units were screened for eligibility once hospitals confirmed their participation.
-All residents in these units were approached to consent to training if their hospital was randomised to either of the intervention arms.
-The training was conducted approximately one month after the study started in that hospital.
+Participating units were screened for eligibility once the hospitals confirmed participation.
+All residents in these units were approached for consent to training if their hospital was randomised to one of the intervention arms.
+The protocol stated that residents would be approached for consent before randomisation, but this proved not to be feasible.
+Instead, we asked residents for consent after the hospitals were randomised but before training.
+Training took place approximately one month after study initiation in that hospital.
+We initially planned to use simple random sampling to select the units to be trained, but for pragmatic reasons this decision was left to the site principal investigator.
+The number of residents trained in each intervention cluster varied based on the unit size.

-Sample size

-We did not conduct a formal power calculation for this pilot study, as the purpose was to assess the feasibility of the trial logistics and research methods.

-Allocation and blinding
+Allocation and Blinding

-We used simple randomisation implemented using sealed envelopes to allocate sites to trial arms.
-We did not blind investigators, residents or patients to the intervention.
+We used simple randomisation implemented using sealed envelopes to allocate sites to the trial arms.
+It was not possible to blind investigators, residents or patients to the intervention.
+Data analysts were not blinded.

 Data Collection

-Data was collected over a four-month period.
-A research officer collected data on all patients who presented on the days and shifts when participating residents were assigned to trauma care.
-The research officers observed care and interviewed residents and patients, and also extracted data from the hospital records.
-We followed up admitted patients for their complications and other in-hospital outcome measures.
-Patients who were not admitted or who were discharged before the end of the study were followed up telephonically for mortality outcomes and quality of life outcomes.
+The planned data collection period was four months.
+However, the actual period varied across clusters depending on the timing of the training, to ensure a minimum of three months of data collection after the training in the intervention clusters.
+Research officers collected data on all patients who presented on the days and shifts when participating residents were assigned to trauma care.
+The research officers observed care, interviewed residents and patients, and extracted data from hospital records.
+Admitted patients were followed up for complications and other in-hospital outcome measures.
+Patients who were not admitted or who were discharged before the end of the study were followed up by telephone for mortality and quality-of-life.

 Variables